Uber, the user-driven taxi service, swept into the transport industry by storm a few years back.

 Making more options in how you operate in the trucking sector will help create momentum.

-And Which is why Uber Freight being proud to allow flatbed loads as well as dry van, reefer, and power-only options.
+And this is why Uber Freight is proud to allow flatbed loads as well as dry van, reefer, and power-only options.

 The introduction of flatbed indicates a substantial expansion of the Uber Freight platform’s reach.